A Guide to Using Muriatic Acid for Pool Maintenance

 Klean Strip Green Safer Muriatic Acid

-Klean Strip Muriatic Acid Pool is a popular chemical used for pool maintenance and cleaning.
+Klean Strip Muriatic Acid Pool is a popular pool maintenance and cleaning chemical.
 It is a best seller on Amazon.

 pH LevelMuriatic Acid (ounces)